 This version also has many new security features:

 - Domain restricted invites

 - Simple data exportation (JSON, CSV)

-This plan starts at $17.50 per user per month but can fall to $7.38 per user per month if there are more users (from the same company) on board.
+This plan starts at $17.50 per user per month but can fall to $7.38 per user per month if more users (from the same company) are on board.
 It offers all the standard and Butler features seen in the Business Class plan.
 The primary upgrade between the Executive plan and Business Class is in the admin and security feature department.

 Here’s what Trello’s Executive plan can give you in terms of admin and security features that the previous versions cannot:

 - Public board management, allowing admins to view any company board, whether public or private

 - Change user permissions, e.g., control Power Up and attachment restrictions for all employees

 - Improved security with Atlassian Access (additional costs may apply)